sketchplugins/plugin-directory/README.md

 - [Comma](https://github.com/margusholland/comma), by Margus Holland: Sketch plugin for text modifications
 - [Compo](https://github.com/romashamin/compo-sketch), by Roman Shamin: Makes it easier to work with interface components in Sketch
 - [Content Generator](https://github.com/timuric/content-generator-sketch-plugin), by Timur Carpeev: Sketch app plugin for generating dummy data such as avatars, names, photos, geo data etc.
+- [Convert To Grayscale](https://github.com/mheesakkers/sketch-plugin-convert-to-grayscale), by Misha: A simple Sketch plugin to convert selected shapes to grayscale colors
 - [Copy & Paste Guides](https://github.com/pixelpillow/copy-paste-guides), by Pixelpillow: Easily copy, paste or remove guides from/to your artboard(s).
 - [Copy & Paste Shadows](https://github.com/ryanjohnson-me/sketch-copy-paste-shadows), by Ryan Johnson: Copy & paste only shadow styles from layers without others styles getting in the way.
 - [Copy as React Component (JSX)](https://github.com/jasondonnette/sketch-copy-as-react-component), by Jason Donnette: Generate a React components from Sketch with a keyboard shortcut